 4. Tattooing 101’s Artist Accelerator Course: $497 or $49/month

-You can go from beginner to professional tattoo artist in as little as 90 days.
-You’ll learn proper sanitation, tattooing fundamentals, advanced artistic design, and how to operate your tattooing business on your own time while receiving the support and feedback you need to succeed.
-We also get students jobs without studio partners program.
+You can go from beginner to professional tattoo artist in as little as 90 days by diving into advanced tattoo techniques and getting feedback from tattoo artists.
+We also get students jobs with our studio partners program.

 Total Approx. Cost